Bokai-Bi/Unity-Tutorial/coolstuff.md

 - What license should I get?
   - Personal is completely sufficient.
 Apply for a student plan if you can and want, but it’s not necessary at all (I’d even say it’s not worth your time).
 - What’s the difference between Unity 2D and 3D?
   - Unity is fundamentally a 3D engine - Unity2D is just Unity3D ignoring the z-axis.
-In this guide, we will use Unity2D as its simplicity allows us to illustrate concepts more clearly
+In this guide, we will use Unity2D as its simplicity allows us to illustrate concepts more clearly.

 In this tutorial, I will try to introduce concepts first, and then show concrete examples to illustrate them.
-You're encouraged to follow along on your own device as it allows you to experiment.
+You're heavily encouraged to follow along on your own device as it allows you to experiment.
 Let’s get started:

 ## Concept: A Unity game is made up of Scenes.
-- Every moment in a Unity game happens some scene
+- Every moment in a Unity game happens in some scene.
-- You can load scenes additively on top of the current scene, but you can ignore this until needed.
-- A scene is a unit of gameplay.
+- A scene is a distinct unit of gameplay.
 The following are common scenes:
   - Title screen
   - Credits
   - Levels